andrebower/ical-todo/README.md

 	}
 Operations of Todo objects

+	todo.complete([callback]);

-	todo.complete([callback])	//Sets completed = true and writes it back to server. callback takes an errro
+Sets completed = true and writes it back to server. callback takes an errro argument which is null if erverything worked

+	todo.uomplete([callback]);

-	//argument which is null if erverything worked todo.uomplete([callback])	//Sets completed = false and writes it back to server. callback same as above
+Sets completed = false and writes it back to server. callback same as above